How to Plan an Amazing Alaska Aurora Trip This Winter

-See the details on Chena Hot Springs Resort’s Winter Activities page.
+See the details on Chena Hot Springs Resort’s Aurora Viewing Tour page.

 If photography souvenirs are your top priority, be sure to research the tours offered by photographer Frank Stelges and his wife Miriam.
 They offer beginner and advanced aurora photography tours, as well as equipment available for all guests even if you don’t have your own camera to use.
 Their deluxe tour offers food and extra hospitality.

 Frank’s property is about 40 minutes outside of downtown Fairbanks, and well away from the city lights.
 It’s also just down the road from Borealis Basecamp should you choose to stay there.

 See aurora tour options on the Aurora Bear website.

 There are plenty of other aurora viewing tour options in Fairbanks too; check out the official tourism site, Explore Fairbanks, for more details.